farlee2121/TestingPatterns/README.md

 Here is the presentation the triggered the project: https://20xtesting.slides.spencerfarley.com

-Here is a presentation that describes the design philosphies: https://1drv.ms/b/s!AjVvNQ4uturOby6OwKMFpMUlMqA
+Here is a presentation that describes the design philosophies: https://1drv.ms/b/s!AjVvNQ4uturOby6OwKMFpMUlMqA

 This project is very much overkill for a Todo list.
 However, the overkill is to demonstrate the patterns in a way that can easily be transfered to a large project